MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/nc-sercx-evt_sercx2_apply_config.md

 </td>
 </tr>
 </table></span></div>
 The pshpack1.h and poppack.h header files in the preceding code example control the structure alignment mode used by the compiler.
 The PRH_QUERY_CONNECTION_PROPERTIES_OUTPUT_BUFFER and PPNP_SERIAL_BUS_DESCRIPTOR pointer types are pointers to <a href="https://msdn.microsoft.com/library/windows/hardware/jj938063">RH_QUERY_CONNECTION_PROPERTIES_OUTPUT_BUFFER</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/jj938062">PNP_SERIAL_BUS_DESCRIPTOR</a> structures.
-For more information about the members of the <b>PNP_UART_SERIAL_BUS_DESCRIPTOR</b> structure, see Table 6-193 in the <i>Advanced Configuration and Power Interface Specification, Revision 5.0</i>, at the <a href="http://www.acpi.info">ACPI</a> website.
+For more information about the members of the <b>PNP_UART_SERIAL_BUS_DESCRIPTOR</b> structure, see Table 6-193 in the [ACPI 5.0 specification](http://www.uefi.org/specifications).